rockettheme/docs/Docs/joomla/templates/stratos/demo.md

 ![][mainmenu]

-In your site's main menu, you will want to make a couple key changes in order for your home page to appear as it does in our demo.
+In your site's main menu, you will want to make a couple of key changes in order for your home page to appear as it does in our demo.

 You will need to change the **Page Class** setting under the Home menu item to `jul13-home`.